Map

 Showroom: Public

-Drums Etc. is a drum shop in Lancaster, Pennsylvania.
-Established in 1982, it's the only drum specialty store in the Lancaster area and one of nine in Pennsylvania.
-Their showroom is open six days per week, plus they have online stores on Reverb and eBay.
-The store owner is Adam Stec.
+KC Drum Shop is a drum specialty store in Overland Park, Kansas.
+Founded in 2023, it's the only drum shop in the Kansas City area and one of two in Kansas.
+Their showroom is open six days per week, plus they have an online store on Reverb.
+KC Drum Shop has a current Yelp rating of 5.0 with one review.
+The store owner is Shane Bell.

 Products and services

-Bags and cases, bongos, cajons, congas, cymbals, djembes, drum heads, drum kits, drumsticks, ethnic percussion, gongs, hand percussion, hardware, parts, supplies, vintage gear, custom drums, discounted pricing, drum tuning, events, lessons, online shopping, rentals, repairs, and workshops
+Apparel, bags and cases, bongos, cajons, congas, cymbals, djembes, drum heads, drum kits, drumsticks, electronic drums, hand percussion, hardware, mallets, parts, pre-owned gear, events, lessons, online shopping, rentals, and workshops

 Brands sold

-Ahead, Cympad, Dream, Drum Workshop, Gibraltar, Gon Bops, Gretsch, Latin Percussion, Ludwig, Meinl, Paiste, Pearl, Remo, Sabian, Tama, Trick, Vater, Vic Firth, Wuhan, and Zildjian
+Ahead, Aquarian, Attack, British Drum Company, Canopus, Cympad, DDrum, Doc Sweeney, Drum Workshop, Dunnett, EFNOTE, Evans, Gator, Gibraltar, Gretsch, Latin Percussion, Ludwig, Mapex, PDP, Paiste, Pearl, Pork Pie, Premier, Remo, Rhythm Tech, Rogers, Sabian, Sonor, Stagg, Tama, Toca, Vater, Vic Firth, and Zildjian

 Site Updates